ztomasze/sdnd/Adventuring/Harm/damage.md

 - **Immune:** You take no damage.
 * **Vulnerable:** You take double damage.

-For examples, skeletons might be vulnerable to bludgeoning damage and a werewolf might be immune to weapon damage unless it is silver damage.
+For example, skeletons might be vulnerable to bludgeoning damage and a werewolf might be immune to weapon damage unless it is silver damage.

+Immunity might narratively mean the creature is impervious or they may heal such damage nearly instantly.